About the Department

 The Department of Modern Languages prepares students as citizens of a global community by means of innovative methodologies, with a firm anchoring in a Christian perspective and academic excellence.
 Knowledge of foreign language has always been the mark of an educated person and is recognized by APU as an integral part of a liberal arts education.

 The Department of Modern Languages offers a Bachelor of Arts degree and minor in Spanish and coursework in Chinese, French, German, and Japanese.
-A minor in French is also offered.
 Study of these languages provides students with the opportunity to simultaneously develop basic language skills and gain valuable insight into foreign cultures.
 This insight allows students to better understand themselves, their language, and their cultural traditions.
 Students also become more sensitive to and tolerant of the differences of ideas, communication styles, and cultural and economic networks connecting diverse peoples and regions.
 The study of foreign languages can open unimagined doors to new experiences and challenging careers.

 The department assists students in acquiring a level of practical language proficiency, intercultural sensitivity, and cultural knowledge (including geography, family system, history, religion, and literature) through which students gain an appreciation of the national thought, communication, and cultural contributions of ethnic groups; attractively commend the Gospel among speakers of other languages who have no allegiance to Jesus Christ; and work, as the Holy Spirit leads, through business, trade, civil service, education, medicine and health, social services, law, agriculture, etc., to create among those populations a social order more agreeable to God.